 In this Raspberry Peach Cobbler recipe, mixologist George Carney paired a delicious fruit liqueur with sherry, cinnamon, and vanilla and enhanced it with fresh raspberries.
-It is an easy and delicious drink that you can enjoy anytime.
+It is an easy and delicious drink inspired by the classic cobbler formula, that you can enjoy anytime.

 The liqueur is Grand Marnier Raspberry Peach, one of the brand's experiments in flavors beyond their iconic orange liqueur.
 It is a delicious spirit and is beautifully displayed in this simple cocktail.